Rahnken/Comp1073FinalProject/README.md

         - email
         - first name
         - last name
-    - Will be connected to a database
-- [ ] Images
-    - I will draw images, maybe not that great
 - [ ] load/ save characters
         - create methods to save characters for users and load saved characters for editing